-Laguna Niguel Little League Team Honors Fallen Teammate In Big Way
+Laguna Niguel Little League Team Honors Fallen Teammate

 For the loss of an athlete dying young, words fail.
 But the team has carried the family through the death of their 12-year-old boy.

-“[The fie;d] this is where he loved to be,” said mom Gina.
+“[The field] this is where he loved to be,” said mom Gina.

 “I really thank these boys and these coaches and the whole league for what they’ve done for us,” said dad Bill.